RayHightower/RayHightower.com/_posts/2022-05-16-inspired-by-success.markdown

 <!--more-->

-You probably know [Restoration Hardware](https://rh.com) as a seller of high end home furnishings with locations in affluent areas around the USA.
+You probably know [Restoration Hardware](https://rh.com) as a seller of high-end home furnishings with locations in affluent areas around the USA.
 Yesterday, while walking through RH's Nashville location, I discovered a restaurant in the middle of the showroom.

 "Discovered" is probably the wrong word.
 How do you discover something that has already been built by someone else?
 Still, I approached the hostess station to learn more about my... discovery.
 I learned that RH has managed restaurants in fourteen of their stores for roughly five years.

 “We also have a walk-up bar," said one of the hostesses.
-"So if you’d like to grab a coffee or glass of wine while you browse around, you’re welcome to it.”
+"So, if you’d like to grab a coffee or glass of wine while you browse around, you’re welcome to it.”

 Brilliant idea.